Brandon-The-Dev/Hydra/readme.md

-servers | Allows users to check how many servers the bot is on. shop | Displays all the items that are available to be bought. use | Allows users to use some items to gain rewards that they are able to sell for coins. weekly | Allows users to claim a weekly reward. withdraw | Allows users to withdraw coins from there bank. work | Allows users to work for coins.
+servers | Allows users to check how many servers the bot is on. shop | Displays all the items that are available to be bought. use | Allows users to use some items to gain rewards that they are able to sell for coins. withdraw | Allows users to withdraw coins from there bank. work | Allows users to work for coins.